 You probably know that you need certain wires to provide power to different appliances, but you might not know just how complicated your home wiring system is.
-Art Plumbing, AC & Electric is here to explain the basics of home wiring by looking at the different types, sizes and colors of electrical wires.
+Art Plumbing, Air Conditioning & Electric is here to explain the basics of home wiring by looking at the different types, sizes and colors of electrical wires.

 In order to understand the different types of wiring systems in your home, it is important to first know the basics of electrical wiring.
 An electrical wire is made up of a material that is able to conduct electricity, known simply as a conductor.
 In home wiring systems the conductor is either one thick strand of aluminum or copper, or it can be multiple stands of conducting material grouped together to form one single wire.